ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 └─────────────────────┴─────────┴─────────────┴──────────────────────────────┴──────────┘
 ```

-By default ClickHouse will strictly check allow rows and raise an error in case of unmatched rows.
+By default, ClickHouse will raise an error in case of unmatched rows.
 If you want to skip unmatched rows instead, enable it using [format_regexp_skip_unmatched](https://clickhouse.com/docs/en/operations/settings/settings/#format_regexp_skip_unmatched) option:

 ```sql
 SET format_regexp_skip_unmatched = 1;